namor5772/Altimeter/README.md

 # Altimeter

+This github repository details the construction of a proof of concept digital skydiving altimeter.

-A digital altimeter using a MS5637 based pressure sensor board and a 1.3" OLED SH1106 SPI driven screen.
-Run using an Arduino 5V 16Mhz Pro Mini microcontroller
+It is based on a pressure sensor board using the MS5637 chip and a 1.3" OLED SH1106 SPI driven screen.
+All is coordinated using an Arduino Pro Mini 5V 16Mhz microcontroller.
+In addition it uses a charging circuit board for the 3.7V LiPo battery based on the MCP73831 chip and a battery level gauge circuit board using the MAXI17048 chip.
+Voltage for the circuit is boosted to 5V by a Pololu board......

 # LCD Assistant
 download from https://en.radzio.dxp.pl/bitmap_converter/